protocol/research-website/content/posts/202007-alfonso-welcome/index.md

 ---

-[Alfonso](/authors/alfonso-delarocha/) is joining the [Resilient Networks Lab (ResNetLab)](https://research.protocol.ai/groups/resnetlab/) from Telefónica R&D, where he worked on  blockchain-based technologies such as [TrustOS](https://trustos.readthedocs.io/en/latest/).
+[Alfonso](/authors/alfonso-delarocha/) is joining the [Resilient Networks Lab (ResNetLab)](https://research.protocol.ai/groups/resnetlab/) as a Research Engineer.
+He comes to PL from Telefónica R&D, where he worked on  blockchain-based technologies such as [TrustOS](https://trustos.readthedocs.io/en/latest/).

 We asked Alfonso about his journey to PL, the projects he will be working on in the ResNetLab, and his thoughts about future technological developments: